 Both reflexology and acupuncture are rooted in Eastern cultures, and most commonly, they are linked to Chinese traditions.
 Additionally, they both target key parts of your body.
 However, the similarities end there.
 Both of these modalities use different pressure points — while reflexology focuses primarily on points on the feet or hands, acupuncture uses points all over the body.
 Reflexology also uses pressure, while acupuncture uses needles.
 However, sometimes, reflexology practitioners also use tools such as rubber balls, nubby rosewood sticks, or other elements to enhance the experience.

 Reiki Versus Reflexology

 Originally from Japan, reiki is also sometimes compared to or confused with reflexology, but they are very different.
 Unlike reflexology, reiki doesn’t use much pressure or contact with the body.
 Rather, reiki relies on very soft touches to engage with the vibrational energy fields around the body.

 What to Expect With Reflexology

 During a combination massage and reflexology session, your massage therapist uses their training to determine which combination of techniques is going to give you the best benefits.
 You can also request extra elements such as hot stones or deep tissue work.
-Then, if you like, after the session, you can opt to relax in one of our private relaxation rooms that include hot tubs, saunas, and more.
+Then, if you like, after the session, you can opt to relax in one of our private relaxation rooms that include private hot tub suites, private infrared saunas, and more.